VitalLabs/blackout/README.md

 ## Pre-requisites for local testing

-1. Install Riemann and associated tools

-When using Mac OS X, issue the following commands at a terminal:

-  a. `brew install riemann`
-  b. `sudo gem install riemann-client riemann-tools riemann-dash`

-2. Run Riemann and Riemann Dash

-  a. `riemann ./src/riemann.config`
-  b. `sudo riemann-dash ./src/config.json` (sudo is necessary to permit writes for config saves)
-  c.
-Open your web browser to http://localhost:4567 to see Riemann real-time stats

-3. Run Blackout

 Blackout can be run from the command line via `lein run` or interactively via `lein repl`.
 At the command line, the arguments to run are `<namespace> <simulation> <num_users> <request_count>`.
 The